 Radiation heat transfer is mediated by electromagnetic radiation, known as thermal radiation, that arises due to the temperature of a body.
-Any material that has a temperature above absolute zero gives off some radiant energy.
-Most energy of this type is in the infra-red region of the electromagnetic spectrum although some of it is in the visible region.
-One of most important examples of radiation heat transfer is the Earth’s absorption of solar radiation, followed by its outgoing thermal radiation.
+Any material with a temperature above absolute zero gives off some radiant energy.
+Most energy of this type is in the infra-red region of the electromagnetic spectrum, although some of it is in the visible region.
+One of the most important examples of radiation heat transfer is the Earth’s absorption of solar radiation, followed by its outgoing thermal radiation.
 These processes determine the temperature and climate of the Earth.

-Thermal radiation is electromagnetic radiation in the infra-red region of the electromagnetic spectrum although some of it is in the visible region.
+Thermal radiation is electromagnetic radiation in the infra-red region of the electromagnetic spectrum, although some of it is in the visible region.
 The term thermal radiation is frequently used to distinguish this form of electromagnetic radiation from other forms, such as radio waves, x-rays, or gamma rays.
-It is generated by the thermal motion of charged particles in matter and therefore any material that has a temperature above absolute zero gives off some radiant energy.
+It is generated by the thermal motion of charged particles in matter, and therefore, any material with a temperature above absolute zero gives off some radiant energy.
 Thermal radiation does not require any medium for energy transfer.
-In fact, energy transfer by radiation is fastest (at the speed of light) and it suffers no attenuation in a vacuum.
+Energy transfer by radiation is the fastest (at the speed of light), and it suffers no attenuation in a vacuum.

-In contrast to heat transfer by conduction or convection, which take place in the direction of decreasing temperature, thermal radiation heat transfer can occur between two bodies separated by a medium colder than both bodies.
-For example, solar radiation reaches the surface of the earth after passing through cold layers of atmosphere at high altitudes.
+In contrast to heat transfer by conduction or convection, which occurs in the direction of decreasing temperature, thermal radiation heat transfer can occur between two bodies separated by a medium colder than both bodies.
+For example, solar radiation reaches the surface of the earth after passing through cold layers of the atmosphere at high altitudes.

-Radiation heat transfer rate, q [W/m2], from a body (e.g., a black body) to its surroundings is proportional to the fourth power of the absolute temperature and can be expressed by the following equation:
+Radiation heat transfer rate, q [W/m2], from a body (e.g., a black body) to its surroundings is proportional to the fourth power of the absolute temperature.
+It can be expressed by the following equation:

 q = εσT4